Transparency

 -- Usman Baig, founder, Ciphera

-If it is past the date above and a new canary has not been published:
+If it is past the date above and a new canary has not been published, the lapse itself is the disclosure.

 • Ask Ciphera or its representatives why.